mmarbout/HGP-Hi-C/README.md

 -python3 (biopython, numpy, scipy, matplotlib

-Step 1: Generation of Human gut assemblies
+Step 1: Generation of Human gut assemblies (all assemblies can be found on the NCBI - PRJNA627086)

 each dataset has been treated the same way